Stavrenas/LinearSolver/results.md

 ## Effect of tolerance

-The default internal tolerance is 1e-8.
+The default tolerance is 1e-8.
 These results are derived form the last linear system.

 ### Single precision arithmetic